KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

 # **What is Cryptography?**

-Let's Explain this with a Simple Example of Data Transmission between Alice and Bob where a person named Eve will try to intercept the informations bewtween them:
+Let's Explain this with a Simple Example of Data Transmission between Alice and Bob where a person named Eve will try to intercept the informations between them:

 ![image alt](https://github.com/KraKEn-bit/Cryptography/blob/main/Images/Alics_Bob_Eve_Transmission.png?raw=true)

 Alice Shares a code with Bob that only Bob will have access to the datas.
 This is called **ENCRYPTION** .
 Bob will then use the code to access the data.
 This is called **DECRYPTION** .

-The codes will be created in such a way that even if a 3rd person named Eve tries to intercept the messages that is being transfarred between Bob and Alice, he will fail as those messages will seem meaningless to him.
+The codes will be created in such a way that even if a 3rd person named Eve tries to intercept the messages that is being transferred between Bob and Alice, he will fail as those messages will seem meaningless to him.
 Example: **Caeser Cipher** .

 But then a major breakthrough was made after 800 years by the acquiring of the method called **FREQUENCY ANALYSIS** .